 The UBVHS seeks to establish it as a museum of local history and culture.
 As a centerpiece to the community it will benefit visitors and locals and enhance Lincoln’s appeal, stimulating the economy.
-However, there is concern that the hand-hewn logs may become un-salvageable if construction does not commence soon.
-Work will begin in the spring of 2020, carried out primarily by local volunteers and the UBVHS board.

 Once established, the Matt King house will serve as an interpretive center and gathering space for UBVHS hosted community events, as well as providing a cultural experience and educational opportunities to Lincoln students, residents and visitors alike.